Town of Luang Prabang

-The town of Luang Prabang is an exquisite ancient town situated in the northern Laos.
+The town of Luang Prabang is an exquisite ancient town situated in northern Laos.
 The town was declared as UNESCO World Heritage Site in 1995.
-It is an exceptional illustration of the fusion of traditional architecture and Lao urban structures with arrays of fine French colonial buildings built in 19th and 20th century.
+It is an exceptional illustration of the fusion of traditional architecture and Lao urban structures with arrays of fine French colonial buildings built in the 19th and 20th century.

 Luang Prabang offers a serene and gentle atmosphere that remains to be typically Laotian.
-The tranquil city of Luang Prabang serves as home for hundreds of golden robe monks, countless ancient temples and well preserved colonial houses.
-Luang Prabang colorful night market displays a huge selection of locally produced handicrafts.
+The tranquil city of Luang Prabang serves as a home for hundreds of golden robe monks, countless ancient temples and well preserved colonial houses.
+Luang Prabang colourful night market displays a huge selection of locally produced handicrafts.
 The town’s daily routine begins early morning around six o’ clock with the traditional daily alms-giving ceremony.
-The locals as well as other people seat on the mat with food and wait for the queue of hundreds Buddhist monks for alms distribution.
+The locals as well as other people seat on the mat with food and wait for the queue of hundreds of Buddhist monks for alms distribution.

 Luang Prabang was the former royal capital of the former kingdom of Lan Xang.
 It became the first administrative, political and spiritual city of the Laotian realm.
 During the realm of Fa Ngum Theravada Buddhism was brought to the city and by 1357 golden temples were constructed throughout the town.
-Despite most of these temples were destroyed during the attacks from pillagers, the temples were reconstructed in the 19th and 20th centuries and a fantastic numbers of these temples still exist.
+Despite most of these temples were destroyed during the attacks from pillagers, the temples were reconstructed in the 19th and 20th centuries and fantastic numbers of these temples still exist.

 Administrative buildings in Luang Prabang were mostly built between 1910 and 1925.
-Its Metropolitan appearance is specifically design in order to adapt to the climate.
+Its Metropolitan appearance is specifically designed in order to adapt to the climate.
 Colonial architecture as well as theme of Laotians religious edifices is seen all around the town.
 Colonial houses are a traditional Laotian architecture incorporated with French and Vietnamese design elements along with European and Chinese technical revolution.
 The old wooden houses of the royalty and aristocracy were transformed into masonry residences.
 The Luang Prabang National Museum was the former Royal Palace built during 1904-1908 is a good illustration of French inspired architecture that was known at that time.
 The elements of Chinese architecture were also introduced indirectly.
 Chinese-style shops houses in rows that faced right onto the street with lodges on the upper floors.

 To suits the Laotian humid and warm climate, temples in Luang Prabang were built with secular wooden structures.
 Temples were inspired by vernacular temple architecture with sweeping tiers of the multiple overlapping saddle roofs reach closely to the ground.